railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    Anyone who knows the super-administrator password has complete access to the data on the server – able to read, change and delete any of the data in any of the databases there.

-   .. todo:: this isn't right any more

    After first installation, the password is ``admin``.
-You can change it through the GTK client from the menu :menuselection:`File --> Database ... --> Administrator Password`, or through the web client by logging out (click the :guilabel:`Logout` link), clicking :guilabel:`Manage` on the login screen, and then clicking the :guilabel:`Password` button on the Management screen.
-This password is stored in a configuration file outside the database, so your server systems administrator can change it if you forget it.
+You can change it through the GTK client from the menu :menuselection:`File --> Databases --> Administrator Password`, or through the web client by logging out (click the :guilabel:`Logout` link), clicking :guilabel:`Databases` on the login screen, and then clicking the :guilabel:`Password` button on the Management screen.
+This password is stored in a configuration file outside the database, so a server systems administrator can change it if you forget it.

 .. figure:: images/change_superadmin_pwd.png